garciapintado/Rift2Ridge/SIU3P/Readme.txt

 %
 %   Rift2Ridge geodynamics code was originally branched from MILAMIN,
 %   and is distributed under GNU GPL v3.0, which inherits from MILAMIN GNU GPL v2.0
 %
-% Below we provide the original copyright note from MILAMIN, and their notes on two dependencies,
+%   Below we provide the original copyright note from MILAMIN, and their notes on two
-% which still apply for Rift2Rdidge:
+%   dependencies that apply for Rift2Ridge:
 %   - Triangle    : mesh generation
 %   - SuiteSparse : numerical solvers
 %
 % ------------------------------------------------------------------------------
-%
 %
 %   MILAMIN: MATLAB-based FEM solver for large problems
 %